Hy-Vee transitioning Market Grille restaurants to Wahlburgers locations

 The transitions will take place by the early summer.
 During this transition, the dining area will be open from 6 a.m. to 9 p.m., seven days a week, and will serve a modified Market Grille menu including breakfast, appetizers, burgers, sandwiches and other daily specials that can be ordered at a kiosk.
 The full-service bar will remain.

-Gayman said some employees will transition to other positions within the store, some will join the Wahlburgers team, and some will need to find other positions within the community.
+Gayman said some employees will transition to other positions within the store, some will join the Wahlburgers team, and some will be laid off.

 She also confirmed the Bloomington Hy-Vee Market Grille restaurant will also transition to a Wahlburgers.